lxie05/My-own-organised-code-from-CS50P/README.md

 - `week2/` – Loops

 ## About
 I'm working through CS50P to build a foundation in Python — covering functions, loops, exceptions, file I/O, and object-oriented programming.
-Each folder corresponds to a week of the course, with my solution to that week's problem set(s).
+Each folder corresponds to a week of the course, with my solution to that week's problem sets.